prasannna19/BTDT_2200030023/README.md

+BCP video.mkv
+is the video you  can seemy project

 # Polyfill for `Object.setPrototypeOf`

 A simple cross platform implementation to set the prototype of an instianted object.
 Supports all modern browsers and at least back to IE8.